 1. What is 100+ Women Who Care?
-Our founding members heard about the "100 Who Care Alliance", where individuals form donation groups in order to make a bigger impact.
+Our founding members heard about the "100 Who Care Alliance", where individuals form donation groups to make a bigger impact.
 Karen Dunigan held the first meeting in 2006 in Jackson, Michigan.
-The group raised $12,800 in less than one hour for Center for Family Health’s need to supply cribs for new mothers.
-Currently there are more than 400 actively operating chapters located throughout the world with several more under development.
+The group raised $12,800 in less than one hour for the Center for Family Health’s need to supply cribs for new mothers.
+Currently, more than 400 actively operating chapters are located worldwide, with several more under development.

 100+ Women Who Care, Powell River Chapter, is a volunteer-run group.
-We are made up of 100+ women who meet for 1.5 hours, 4 times a year.
-Each meeting three non-profit organizations are invited to deliver a 5 minute presentation about their organization.
+We are made up of 100+ women who meet for one hour, three times a year.
+At each meeting, three non-profit organizations are invited to deliver a 5-minute presentation about their organization.
 At the end of each meeting, members vote for the organization that they would like to receive the funds.
 The organization that receives the most votes is the recipient for that evening.

 2. Who organizes the Powell River Chapter?
-The group is made up of six volunteers: Tara Chernoff (Chair), Lori Casparie (Donation Coordinator), Wendy Spreeuw (Secretary), Cindy Villani (Membership Coordinator), Helen Theilmann (Marketing), Julie Groshak (Official Photographer)
+The group is made up of seven volunteers: Tara Chernoff (co-Chair), Julie Groshak (co-Chair), Lori Casparie (Donation Coordinator), Wendy Spreeuw (Treasurer), Cindy Villani (Membership Coordinator), Nancy Howlin (Presenter Coordinator), and Lynnda McNeill (Secretary).

 3. How are the funds raised?
-Each member brings a $50 cheque to the meeting; at the end of the evening the organization with the most votes receives all of the $50 cheques (with the exception of $300 from the organizing committee)*.
+Each member commits to making a $50 donation per meeting; at the end of the evening, the organization with the most votes receives all of the donations (except $300 from the organizing committee)*.
 Depending on the number of women who attend the meeting, this could mean up to a $5,000+ donation for the selected organization and $150 each to the other two organizations who present*.

 5. If a presenting organization is not selected as the recipient for the evening, will they have another chance to present?
 If a presenting organization is not selected as the recipient at the meeting, they will be put back into the 'hat' and will have another opportunity to be randomly selected to present at a future meeting.

 7. What should I bring to the meeting?
-Please remember to bring a cheque for $50.
+Just yourself and your $50 donation!

-8. Who should I make the cheque out to?
-The cheque should be payable to the organization that receives the most votes for the evening.
+8. How can I make my donation?
+Donations can be made by e-transfer, cheque or cash. e-Transfers can be made to firstname.lastname@example.org.
+Cheques are payable to the organization that receives the most votes for the evening.

 9. What if I cannot attend the meeting?
-If you cannot attend the meeting, please send your cheque along with a friend or you can make arrangements to drop it off to Lori Casparie (Donation Coordinator) by emailing email@example.com.
+If you cannot attend the meeting, please e-Transfer your donation to email@example.com, or send your cheque/cash to the meeting with a friend.
+You can also arrange to drop it off to Lori Casparie (Donation Coordinator) by emailing firstname.lastname@example.org.